MicrosoftDocs/azure-dev-docs/articles/dev-tunnels/get-started.md

 [Windows (x64) - https://aka.ms/TunnelsCliDownload/win-x64](https://aka.ms/TunnelsCliDownload/win-x64)

-To allow the command to run with 'devtunnel' instead of ./devtunnel.exe'
+To run commands with devtunnel instead of ./devtunnel:

-1. Press Windows key and type 'Environment variables'
+Press the Windows key and type 'Environment variables'.
-2. Open the option 'Edit the system environment variables'
+Select the option 'Edit the system environment variables'.
-3. Click 'Environment variables...' button
+Select the 'Environment Variables...' button.
-4. There you see two boxes, in 'System Variables' box find 'PATH' variable
+There you see two tables, in the 'System Variables' table, find and select the 'PATH' variable.
-5. Click Edit
+Select the 'Edit...' button.
-6. A window pops up, click New
+A window should pop up.
+Select the 'New' button.
-6. Type the Directory path of your devtunnel.exe file (Directory means exclude the file name from path, to find the directory string you can navigate to the directory in powershell or terminal and type 'pwd')
+Type the directory path of your devtunnel.exe file (directory means exclude the file name from path.
-7. Click Ok on all open windows and restart the command prompt.
+To find the directory string, you can navigate to the directory in PowerShell or terminal and type 'pwd') Select 'Ok' on all open windows and restart the command prompt.

 ## [macOS](#tab/macos)